xfgusta/pkgnote/README.md

 ## TODO

-+ Use json-c to parse the JSON object
-    + Add a -p option to pretty print
 + Add a -k option to print a specific key